FDA advisory panel to review Johnson & Johnson COVID-19 vaccine with thumbs up expected

 Three to four million doses of the vaccine are expected to be rolled out next week.

-Reporting by Manas Mishra in Bengaluru and Michael Erman in New York; Editing by Caroline Humer and Bill Berkrot
+Reporting by Manas Mishra in Bengaluru and Michael Erman in New York; Editing by Caroline Humer, Bill Berkrot and Shounak Dasgupta

 Our Standards: The Thomson Reuters Trust Principles.